wqyeo/Wordle/README.md

 # Wordle

-A Wordle-Clone made in Unity Engine.
+A Wordle-Clone made with Unity Engine.
+Suitable for mobile devices.

+## Attribution
+* Fonts and User-Interface made with [Kenny Assets](https://kenney.nl/assets)